hair transplant growth recovery process collage photos

 Right after your surgery, you will be wearing a light covering the protect the delicate areas.
 You can also notice some redness and swelling around the transplant area.
 It is important to be as careful as possible during the first 48 hours to make sure your grafts are settling and healing is started.
 Then we will start tracking the hair transplant progress closely starting from week 1.

-10 days after hair transplant photo
+10 days after hair transplant

-Hair transplant after 1 week
+Hair transplant Results Photo after 1 week (7-10 days)

 After the first week, your head will get scabby but the redness will go down.
 Your scalp will be still healing, and you may see some hair growth, not even close to your final result, at this stage.
+You should not touch your newly placed grafts for the first 7 days.
+It may take up to 10 days for the hair graft anchoring process.
+You may experience symptoms such as mild swelling and numbness.
+These symptoms are expected to decrease day by day.

 Week 1 aftercare

 Because your scalp will still be healing from the transplant operation, it is crucial to be gentle with this area and not touch the scalp as much as possible.
 You can see some scabs forming which you should not pick at under any circumstances.
 Try to keep your head elevated to reduce swelling at this stage.
+Protect your scalp from any impact and sudden movement.

-Hair transplant after 2 weeks
+Hair transplant Results Photo after 2 weeks (14-18 days)

 After two weeks you can notice that the healing is much faster.
 You can sleep in a normal position but still pay attention to not rubbing on the transplanted area while sleeping.
 The swelling will start to go down and the scabs should start to fall.
+You may have itchiness.
 Make sure you get rid of your scabs in 10 days; your clinic will be assisting you in regards to this step.

 After the first two weeks of rapid changes in your hair, you can start to track your progress for hair transplant growth month by month where you can see bigger changes.
+When observing the hair transplant growth timeline, you’ll notice rapid changes in the first two weeks, followed by a slower progression.
+Despite some patients believing there’s no growth several months after a hair transplant, this isn’t accurate.
+Hair growth continues gradually, albeit less visibly, during this period.

 32 days after hair transplant recovery photo

-Hair transplant after 1 month
+Hair transplant Results Photo after 1 month (30-35 days)

 52 days after hair transplant

-Hair transplant after 2 months
+Hair transplant Results Photo after 2 months (50-60 days)

 Will there be shock loss in the donor area?